disclosure: we were given free access, animal feed and lunch for the purposes of review

 When we were asked if we would like to visit Hatton Country World and more specifically the Hatton Adventure Farm, and then let you all know what we thought, I jumped at the chance.
 Hatton Country World is in Warwickshire, just under an hour’s drive away from us.
 I’ve visited once before, when my parents were on a visit from Spain and when my son was very little.
 We didn’t visit the Hatton Adventure Farm then as hey was too small, but there are some lovely independent shops to browse around, I can remember spending some time in a wonderful jewellery store and my Mum enjoyed the garden centre and stone ornaments that were displayed.
 You only pay to enter the Adventure Farm, there is the lovely Cafe Lavender Blue where you can sit and enjoy a peaceful cup of tea.

-But this time was all about a 3 and half year old Monkey having fun, and far less about Mummy shopping!!
+But this time was all about a 3 and half-year-old boy having fun, and far less about Mummy shopping!!
 We booked the sunshine and away we went.
-The motorway was kind to us and we arrived just as everything opened at 10am.
-You can check the website here for current prices – you also get a discount if you book on-line.
+The motorway was kind to us and we arrived just as everything opened at 10 am.
+You can check the website here for current prices – you also get a discount if you book online.
 You can also find information on the Facebook page.

-We got our animal feed and Monkey headed straight to Farmyard Favourites.
-Monkey decided that he would tip the feed out into my hand and let me brave the goats and sheep with my fingers – no fool my son!
+We got our animal feed and he headed straight to Farmyard Favourites.
+He decided that he would tip the feed out into my hand and let me brave the goats and sheep with my fingers – no fool my son!